• Skip to main content

 Highly Proficient

 Students who score in this level illustrate a superior academic performance as evidenced by achievement that is substantially beyond the goal for all students.
 Students who exceed the standard have demonstrated exceptional and exemplary attainment of knowledge and skills.
+This year’s sophomore class will be the last one to take the AZM2 test.
+TIA administrators and teachers make adjustments to their curriculum to prepare students for the test.
+For more information about AZM2 testing, click here to see the full guidelines provided by the Arizona Department of Education.

 Join the Tucson International Academy Family – Enroll Online